 What do I need to study to pass the CBEs?

-Professional Responsibilities and Ethics for Tax Practitioners - Second Edition.
-The syllabus provided in this manual will be valid for examinations until 28 February 2017.
+All questions in the Professional Responsibilities & Ethics CBE are drawn from the following manual Professional Responsibilities and Ethics for Tax Practitioners - Third Edition.
+The syllabus provided in this manual will be valid for examinations up to 1 March 2018.

 A free supplement is available if you intend to sit the CBE according to Scots Law.